itext/itextpdf/pdfa/CONTRIBUTING.md

 The footer should contain any information about **Breaking Changes** and is also the place to reference JIRA or GitHub issues that this commit **Closes**.

-## <a name="cla"></a> Signing the CLA
+## <a name="cla"></a> Signing the iCLA

-Please sign our Contributor License Agreement (CLA) before sending pull requests.
-For any larger code changes (more than 20 lines of significant code) to be accepted, the CLA must be signed.
+Please sign the iText Contributor License Agreement (iCLA) before sending pull requests.
+For any larger code changes (more than 20 lines of significant code) to be accepted, the iCLA must be signed.
 It's a quick process, we promise!

 We'll need you to [(digitally) sign and then email, fax or mail the form][cla].